-We get this questions a lot - so we wanted to clarify how we are gathering data and turning it into the metrics we output.
-See below for more!
+We get this questions a lot - so we wanted to clarify how we gather data and turn it into the metrics we output.

 Perch uses a 3D camera to directly measure the position of objects in the field of view of the camera.
 Every image that the Perch camera captures contains information about how far away objects are from the camera itself.